FAST AND FREE SHIPPING OVER $50

 Naturally, you’re asking yourself: is insect repellent FSA eligible?
 Even though insect repellent is probably the best way to keep mosquitoes and other insects at bay — possibly preventing the spread of disease — it's not currently eligible to buy with your flexible spending account (FSA).
 In fact, in addition to not being FSA eligible, it's also non-eligible for those using a limited care flexible spending account (LCFSA), health savings account (HSA), or health reimbursement arrangement (HRA).

 To a lot of FSA holders, this might be more annoying than the bugs.
-But before you start shopping for FSA-eligible mosquito netting, read on.
-There might be a really good alternative to consider.
+But before you start shopping for FSA eligible mosquito netting, read on.
+There might be some pretty good alternatives to consider.

 But why?
 Just why?

 Please allow us to get a little technical here.
 According to IRS regulations, qualified medical expenses for reimbursement through an FSA include those that diagnose, mitigate, prevent, cure, and/or treat an injury, illness, disease, or symptoms of a disease.
 Although the IRS hasn't made any formal comments on insect repellent not being eligible, they also haven't publicly declared their support, either.
 While there may be a case that it could qualify under prevention, it's just not currently clear and therefore not eligible (although we're hoping that changes in the future!)